Access control system

 Examples of access control systems

-- Use of a password - A word or set of letters, numbers, and symbols.
+- Password - A word or set of letters, numbers, and symbols.

-- Access Card - Size of a credit card typically, with a magnetic strip or computer chip, swiped through or placed next to a card reader.
+- Access card - Size of a credit card, with a magnetic strip or computer chip, swiped through or placed next to a card reader.

-- Security fob - A device with a RF security chip inside, placed next to security fob reader.
+- Security fob - A device with a RF (radio frequency) security chip inside, placed next to security fob reader.

 - Voice recognition - Usually requires a person to say their name, a specific sentence or series of words, to recognize the person's unique voice pattern.

-- DNA scan - Much more sophisticated and futuristic, requiring sample of saliva or blood to check for and verify the person's DNA.
+- DNA scan - Much more sophisticated and futuristic, requiring sample of saliva or blood to check for and verify the person's DNA (deoxyribonucleic acid).